 Stay in the Same Bed, Regardless of Infestation Status

-If you move throughout the house, so will the bed bugs.
+If you move throughout the house, so will these bugs.
 They use the carbon dioxide you exhale as a sort of honing beacon to tell them where you have gone and how to get to you for their next meal.
 They have trouble sensing you if you are further than five feet away from them.

-Bed bugs are small, but they are fast!
+They may be small, but they are fast!
 They can move up to 30 feet in six minutes.
 Moving to different spots in the house will just make your infestation more widespread.

-Get a Mattress Cover That is Approved for Treating Bed Bugs
+Get a Mattress Cover That is Approved for Treating

 This mattress cover should completely encase both the mattress and the box springs and should zip tightly closed.
 For added protection you can cover the zipper area with duct tape or masking tape.
 Mattress covers are not a solution, but they will allow you to sleep without getting bites and will assist you in getting the problem under control.